trendmicro/tlsh/README.md

 ```

-Note that the data must contain at least 256 bytes to generate a hash value and that
+Note that in default mode the data must contain at least 256 bytes to generate a hash value and that
 it must have a certain amount of randomness.
+If you use the "force" option, then the data must contain at least 50 characters.
 For example, `tlsh.hash(str(os.urandom(256)))`, should always generate a hash.
 To get the hash value of a file, try `tlsh.hash(open(file, 'rb').read())`.